 Virginia has been at the forefront of growth as the cybersecurity industry has scaled up.
 Given its dominant position in federal contracting, Northern Virginia is a breeding ground for the cybersecurity industry, and Virginia is seeing growth throughout the state with the establishment of company security operations centers.

-37 of the Washington Technology Top 100 federal contracting companies are headquartered in Virginia, including 7 of the top 10.
-Virginia is home to 32 companies ranked in the Cyber 500, the second-largest number of any state in the U.S.
+Forty-one of the 2019 Washington Technology Top 100 federal contracting companies are headquartered in Virginia, including 7 of the top 10.
+Virginia is home to 6 companies ranked in the Cyber 150, the fourth-largest number of any state in the U.S.

-Close proximity to the nation’s capital provides access to the Pentagon, the CIA, DARPA, the Navy Cyber Defense Operations Command, and many additional federal assets, making Virginia an advantageous location for cyber companies.
+Close proximity to the nation’s capital provides access to the Pentagon, the CIA, the Defense Advanced Research Projects Agency (DARPA), the Navy Cyber Defense Operations Command, and many additional federal assets, making Virginia an advantageous location for cyber-companies.Source: BLS

 As the industry continues on its accelerated growth path, there is a global shortage of cybersecurity talent.
 Virginia is currently addressing the issue and taking steps to strengthen the pipeline of cybersecurity professionals entering the workforce.

-Virginia has the 3rd-highest concentration of workers employed in the IT industry in the country.
+Virginia has the 2nd-highest concentration of workers employed in the tech industry in the country, Cyberstates, 2019.

 In addition to having the most information security analysts in the nation, Virginia is also home to the 2nd-largest cybersecurity workforce in the country.
-According to Cyberseek, Virginia’s cyber talent pool of over 70,000 is the highest on the East Coast.
+According to CyberSeek.org, Virginia’s cyber talent pool of 65,000 is the highest on the East Coast in 2018.

 Higher Education & Training

-To meet the rising demand for a cybersecurity workforce, more than 20 of Virginia’s colleges and universities have established degree and certification programs in cybersecurity.
-Twelve colleges and universities have been designated as Centers of Academic Excellence in Cyber Defense or Information Assurance by the National Security Agency.
+To meet the rising demand for a cybersecurity workforce, nearly 50 of Virginia’s colleges and universities have established cyber degrees and degrees with cyber focus.
+Virginia is also home to 23 NSA/DHS Centers of Academic Excellence CAE) in cybersecurity.

 |Institution||Degree Title||Degree Level||Program Area|